-Our group, StataProfessor, provides paid help in a variety of empirical methods in finance and large data processing.
-The following models/methods represents a tentative list of what we offer, which means that our help is not limited only to these models/methods.
+Our group, Stata.Professor, provides paid help in a variety of empirical methods in finance and large data processing.
+The following models/methods represent a tentative list of what we offer, which means that our help is not limited only to these models/methods.
 If you want to apply a specific model/method which is not mentioned below, please feel free to inquire about that through our email address.

 Asset Pricing Models

-Testing of assets pricing models requires time series returns of portfolios that are formed on size, book-to-market, leverage, beta, or any other criteria and factor returns that might include market factor, SMB, HML, momentum, profitability, liquidity, investment, etc. One of the challenging task is to sort assets on a given criteria, make portfolios, calculate the portfolio returns in each period, and then rebalance the portfolios periodically if the underlying criteria of the portfolio formation changes with time.
+Testing of assets pricing models requires time-series returns of portfolios that are formed on size, book-to-market, leverage, beta, or any other criteria and factor returns that might include the market factor, SMB, HML, momentum, profitability, liquidity, investment, etc. One of the challenging tasks is to sort assets on a given criterion, make portfolios, calculate the portfolio returns in each period, and then rebalance the portfolios periodically if the underlying criteria of the portfolio formation changes with time.

 ▬ Testing CAPM using Fama and McBeth cross-sectional regressions